Colorado State vs. Utah State NCAA Football Odds, Plays and Insights | October 22, 2021

 - Friday's over/under is 1.3 points higher than the combined 53.7 PPG average of the two teams.

-- This contest's total is 6.0 points more than the 49 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 49 points per game, 6.0 fewer than this contest's over/under.

 - Rams games have an average total of 48.8 points this season, 6.2 fewer than Friday's over/under.

-- The 61.9 PPG average total in Aggies games this season is 6.9 points more than this game's over/under.
+- The 55-point over/under for this game is 6.9 points below the 61.9 points per game average total in Aggies games this season.

 Colorado State Stats and Trends

-- Colorado State has four wins against the spread in six games this year.
+- Colorado State has four wins against the spread in six games this season.

-- This season, the Rams have two against the spread wins in three games as a favorite of 1.5 points or more.
+- The Rams have covered the spread twice this season when favored by 2.5 points or more (in three chances).

-- Colorado State's games this year have gone over the point total one time in five opportunities (20%).
+- Colorado State's games this year have hit the over one time in five opportunities (20%).

-- Colorado State is 2-0 against the spread and 2-0 overall this season when the team notches more than 29.5 points.
+- Colorado State is 2-0 against the spread and 2-0 overall in games when it scores more than 29.5 points.

-- When Colorado State totals over 441.3 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Colorado State churns out over 441.3 yards, the team is 2-1 against the spread and 2-2 overall.

-- This year, the Rams have five turnovers, three fewer than the Aggies have takeaways (8).
+- The Rams have turned the ball over five times this season, three fewer than the Aggies have forced (8).

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.